 Chocolate Chip Cookies (gluten free)

-We love these, and they're gluten free and egg-free.
-If you need to make them without casein, just use your favorite butter subsitute instead of the butter.
+and egg-free.
+If you need to make them without casein, just use your

 2 1/2 cups almond flour*